Skip to main content

 terrainDef:attachDiskSensor(99, Vec2(80, 80), 100)

-2.2 Listening for Sensor Events
+2.2 Listening to Sensor Events

 local terrain = Body(terrainDef, world)